Transport Layer Protection Cheat Sheet

 Rule - Only Support Strong Protocols

 Nearly all modern browsers support at least TLS 1.0.
-As of February 2013, contemporary browsers (Chrome v20+, IE v8+, Opera v10+, and Safari v5+) support TLS 1.1 and TLS 1.2.
-You should provide support for TLS 1.1 and TLS 1.2 to accommodate clients which support the protocols.
-The client and server (usually) negotiate the best protocol, that is supported on both sides.
+As of February 2014, contemporary browsers (Chrome v20+, Firefox v27+, IE v8+, Opera v10+, and Safari v5+) support TLS 1.1 and TLS 1.2.
+You should provide support for TLS 1.1 and TLS 1.2 to accommodate clients that support these protocols.
+The client and server (usually) negotiate the best protocol that is supported on both sides.

-TLS 1.0 is still widely used as 'best' protocol by a lot of browsers, that are not patched to the very latest version.
-It suffers CBC Chaining attacks and Padding Oracle attacks.
-TLSv1.0 should only be used only after risk analysis and acceptance.
+TLS 1.0 is still widely used as the 'best' protocol by a lot of browsers that are not patched to the very latest version.
+It suffers from CBC Chaining attacks and Padding Oracle attacks.
+TLSv1.0 should only be used after risk analysis and acceptance.
+PCI DSS 3.1 prohibits use of TLS 1.0 after June 30, 2016.

-Under no circumstances neither SSLv2 nor SSLv3 should be enabled as a protocol selection:
+Under no circumstances either SSLv2 or SSLv3 should be enabled as a protocol selection:

 Rule - Prefer Ephemeral Key Exchanges